sofiacordero25/final-project/README.md

         #to restart the code

-#we need to add the rest of the information about the characters

 #we need to write code that randomly selects a character for the computer and battles it against the users chosen character
 #the battle winner determined by which type of character beats which type of character or if types are same there is a tie (complicated rock paper scissors